ychen621/receipt-processor/README.md

 ### **3. Test the receipt processor**

-Use the endpoints in Postman or Browser
+Try the endpoints in Postman or Browser
+> The application is running on "localhost:8080"

 Endpoint 1.
-Process Receipt:
+Process Receipt
+* Path: `/receipts/process`
+* Method: `POST`
+* Payload: Receipt JSON
+* Response: JSON containing an id for the receipt.

+Endpoint 2.
+Get Point
+* Path: `/receipts/{id}/points`
+* Method: `GET`
+* Response: A JSON object containing the number of points awarded.